right-of-way traffic laws

 Understanding the nuances of these laws can help you avoid a costly moving violation, which could keep your driving record clean and your car insurance rates low.

 Running a red light is a common moving violation that can lead to car accidents and serious injuries.
-The National Highway Traffic Safety Administration reports that red-light running caused almost 700 deaths and injured an estimated 113,000 in 2009 alone.
-And nearly two thirds of those killed weren't actually the drivers who ran the red light; in other words, passengers, pedestrians, bicyclists, and other drivers were the victims.
+The Insurance Institute for Highway Safety reports that red-light running caused almost 683 deaths and injured an estimated 133,000 in 2012 alone.
+And more than half of those killed weren't actually the drivers who ran the red light; in other words, passengers, pedestrians, bicyclists, and other drivers were the victims.

 Here's how red-light runners are penalized.

 - Law enforcement: if your lead-footed friend Owen Outlaw runs a red light in a heavily trafficked road, the police officer may levy a serious charge like reckless driving.
 The severity of the violation and the risk involved influence the legal ramifications.

 - Driving record: depending on the state, a moving violation for ignoring a traffic signal could tack 2 to 4 points on Owen's driving record.
 Reckless driving can add more.

 Emergency vehicles and school buses

 Emergency vehicles that are currently responding to a situation always have the right-of-way.
 When an emergency vehicle approaches traffic, you're required to immediately pull over to the side of the road at the first safe spot or come to a safe stop in traffic.

 Drivers behind a school bus that's loading or unloading passengers are required to stop and wait at a safe distance.
 This rule also applies to intersections and other traffic situations.

 Penalties for failing to yield to emergency vehicles and school buses break down like this: